altorf/altorf.github.io/docs/goals and purposes of altorf.md

 collection of genomic encoded peptides, expressed due to erroneous translation during a disease state can be used as therapeutic or diagnostic targets.”

-The goal of this website is to deapply and design bioinformatics tools to analyse the ever growing biological datasetsandcreate new insights in the role of the underexplored coding capacity of the human genome.
+The goal of this website is to apply and design bioinformatics tools to analyse the ever growing biological datasets and create new insights in the role of the underexplored coding capacity of the human genome.